celery/ceps/draft/celery-5-high-level-architecture.rst

 The Scheduler will be aware of it's execution platform and will format logs accordingly.

-For example, if the Scheduler is running using a systemd service, the Scheduler will detect that the `JOURNAL_STREAM`_ environment variable was set and use it to transmit structured data into `journald`_.
+For example, if the Scheduler is running using a SystemD service, the Scheduler will detect that the `JOURNAL_STREAM`_ environment variable was set and use it to transmit structured data into `journald`_.